 Day 4: Tour Northern Cities in Israel

-Israel is actually surprisingly small so there are a abundance of day trip options available to you.
+Being a surprisingly small country, there are an abundance of day trip options available to you to squeeze into your itinerary of Israel.
 Many tours have pick ups from both Tel Aviv and Jerusalem so if you’re planning on going from one city to the other, for maximum efficiency points book a tour in between with a pick up in Tel Aviv and arrange to be dropped off in Jerusalem (or vice versa).

 I arranged a tour of Caesarea, Haifa, Rosh Hanikra, and Acre with Tourist Israel for a full day PACKED with historical sites.